Grounded Text-to-Image Synthesis with Attention Refocusing

 \section{Abstract}

-Driven by scalable diffusion models trained on large-scale paired text-image datasets, text-to-image synthesis methods have shown compelling results.
-However, these models still fail to precisely follow the text prompt when multiple objects, attributes, and spatial compositions are involved in the prompt.
-In this paper, we identify the potential reasons in both the cross-attention and self-attention layers of the diffusion model.
-We propose two novel losses to refocus the attention maps according to a given layout during the sampling process.
-We perform comprehensive experiments on the DrawBench and HRS benchmarks using layouts synthesized by Large Language Models, showing that our proposed losses can be integrated easily and effectively into existing text-to-image methods and consistently improve their alignment between the generated images and the text prompts.
+Driven by the scalable diffusion models trained on large-scale datasets, text-to-image synthesis methods have shown compelling results.
+However, these models still fail to precisely follow the text prompt involving multiple objects, attributes, or spatial compositions.
+In this paper, we reveal the potential causes in the diffusion model's cross-attention and self-attention layers.
+We propose two novel losses to refocus attention maps according to a given spatial layout during sampling.
+Creating the layouts manually requires additional effort and can be tedious.
+Therefore, we explore using large language models (LLM) to produce these layouts for our method.
+We conduct extensive experiments on the DrawBench, HRS, and TIFA benchmarks to evaluate our proposed method.
+We show that our proposed attention refocusing effectively improves the controllability of existing approaches.